Island of Rhodes Travel Guide – Everything You Need to Know

 How to get around

-Local bus services are also available around Rhodes, and they mainly run during summers when Rhodes is filled to the brim with tourists.
+Local bus services are also available around Rhodes, and they mainly run during summers when Island of Rhodes is filled to the brim with tourists.
+Visit Rhodes Bus Timetable for more informations.

 The routes radiate out of Rhodes town to several destinations located around the fringes.